shariqh/bullmq_bull-board_redis_docker_starter/README.md

 ### Worker
 Much easier here - we can scale the app in two ways (and combine the two for ULTIMATE speed):
-1. The built in concurrency variable will allow us to take full advantage of a single worker's capacity - see conde snippet below
+1. The built in concurrency variable will allow us to take full advantage of a single worker's capacity - see code snippet below
 2. Manully create more docker containers for the worker.
 How?
 Easy...
 Get comfy with docker compose and try a `docker compose up --scale worker=5`

 ![](concurrency_var.png)